mca91/ITEWR_DC_Course/chapter7.md

 *** =instructions

 - For convinience, attach `ecgrowth`.
 Run a simple linear regression of `growth` on `tradeshare` using `lm()`.
 Store the result in `growth_reg`.
 Try to interpret Your findings.
-- Use `growth_reg` to predict the growth rate for a country with a trade share of 0.5
+- Use `growth_reg` with `predict()` to predict the growth rate for a country with a trade share of 0.5

 *** =hint

+You have to specify the argument `newdata`.
+This must be a `data.frame` object where each row is an observation of regressors you want to make a prediction for.
+Note that the column names must equal the regressor names.
+Here, we have a single regressor `tradeshare`.

 *** =pre_exercise_code
 ```{r}